Leap day is always added to the month of

 Dawn is the time just before sunrise.
 During this time, the sky starts getting filled with the Sun's glow and the rays of the Sun start piercing the darkness.

-What percentage of insolation is received by the earth surface?
+What percentage of insolation is absorbed by the earth surface?

 The amount of energy put out by the Sun is a constant.
 The incoming solar radiation is known as insolation.
 The amount of solar energy reaching the Earth is 70 percent.
 The surface of the Earth absorbs 51 percent of the insolation.

 The sun rays are vertical over the ________ during ______

 The sun's vertical rays strike the Tropic of Cancer, 23.5deg north of the Equator, during the June solstice.